tonysheng01/Simple-PBR-Demo/README.md

 # Simple-PBR-Scene

-This is a simple scene created with the physically-based rendering (PBR) pipeline using OpenGL (Ver.
-3.3), following [Joey de Vries' tutorial][tutorial] on PBR theory.
+This is a simple scene created with the physically-based rendering (PBR) pipeline using OpenGL 3.3, following [Joey de Vries' tutorial][tutorial] on PBR theory.

 ## About